 Costs of Adopting for Certain Types of Adoption

 In addition to the costs common to every adoption, adoptive parents generally incur costs specific to their type of adoption.
 The costs for three types of adoption are described here: foster care, domestic infant, and intercountry.
 These expenses are in addition to the universal expenses described above in most cases.

 Domestic infant adoption costs: $5,000 to $40,000.
 These vary widely according the type of agency used and, sometimes, the individual adoption circumstances.
 It is important for prospective parents to fully understand what is included in agency and attorney fees.
 In some cases, the cost of the home study is included, rather than broken out separately.
 Domestic infant adoptions fall into three general categories, each with its own attendant costs:

 Intercountry adoption costs: $7,000 to $30,000.
 Agencies that provide intercountry adoption services charge fees that range from $7,000 to $30,000.
 These fees generally include dossier and immigration processing and court costs.
 In some cases, they may include a required donation to the foreign orphanage or agency.
 Overall costs may be affected by the type of entity in the foreign country that is responsible for placing the child (e.g., government agency, government orphanage, charitable foundation, attorney, facilitator, or some combination thereof).

 When it comes to children, one of the biggest challenges is planning for the future.
 There's simply no way to predict the costs of raising your children, especially as health care and education costs continue to rise.
 On the flip side, there's also no way to quantify the richness they can add to your life.
 What is a little easier to predict are the costs associated with adoption.
-Each state has it's own established adoption process and some may even provide financial counseling for hopeful parents.
-Learn more about the process in your state by speaking with a qualified family law attorney who can give you a free initial review of the facts of your case.
+Each state has its own established adoption process, so speak with a local family law attorney before you start the process.